-Throughout history Opal has been considered a mysterious stone.
-Due to its unique play of colour it combines the beauty of all other precious stones.
-As early as 250 BC Opal was established as a precious gemstone, the Romans valued the stone with the impression that it brought them luck.
+Throughout our history Opal has been considered to be a mysterious stone.
+Largely due to its unique play of colour - it combined the beauty of all other precious stones.
+As early as 250 BC Opal gemstones were established as a precious gem, and the Romans valued the stones, having the impression that it brought them luck.

-The Origin of the name "Opal" has long been discussed, it is thought it originated in Greece from the word "Opallios" in 100 BC.
+The Origin of the name "Opal" has long been discussed, it is thought that the name may have originated in Greece - from the word "Opallios" in 100 BC.

-Opal was first said to be discovered in Kenya, Africa.
-It was found in 1939 by an Archaeologist named Dr Louis Leakley.
-The Opal artefact was buried in the "Nakuru" cave which has been dated from 4000 BC.
+Opal is first said to have been discovered in Kenya, Africa. having been found there in 1939 by an Archaeologist named Dr Louis Leakley.
+The Opal artefact was found buried in the "Nakuru" cave which has been dated from around 4000 BC.

-Opal also has a place in Roman history.
-It is said that a Roman Senator named Nonious had acquired a most beautiful Opal that was renowned thought the ancient world.
-Mark Antony wished to give the stone to Cleopatra as a gift, however Nonious declined to sell the Opal and then had to flee for his life from Rome Opal still clenched in his hand.
+Opals also have a place in Roman history, It is said that a Roman Senator named Nonious had acquired a most beautiful Opal gemstone that was renowned thought the ancient world.
+Mark Antony wished to give the stone to Cleopatra as a gift, however Nonious declined to sell the Opal and then had to flee for his life from Rome, Opal still clenched in his hand.

-Around 250 BC Opal had been reported to originate from the Orient.
+Around 250 BC Opals had been reported to originate from the Orient.
 However other reports indicate Opal mining in Slovakia.
-These mines are believed to be the source of all the Opal used commercially until the discovery of Opal in Mexico in the 16 Century.
+These mines are believed to be the source of all the Opal used commercially until the discovery of Opal gemstones in Mexico in the 16th Century.

-In the 1890's Australian Opal appeared on the world market taking it by storm.
-This was due to the abundance of brilliant fire, which was not seen before.
+In the 1890's Australian Opals appeared on the world market taking it by storm.
+This was due to the abundance of brilliant 'fire' within the gemstones colouration which had not seen before.
 Thus Australia became the worlds leading supplier of precious Opal.
-Australia has regained it former popularity and is now one of the most precious, appreciated and valuable gems.
+Australian opals have since well earned their popularity, and are now one of the most precious, appreciated and valued of the world's gemstones.